The Soul Cages: Concept

-The Soul Cages is a concept album focused on the death of Sting's father.
+The Soul Cages is a concept album focused on the death of Sting's father Ernest Sumner.
 Sting had developed a writer's block shortly after his father's death in 1987; the episode lasted several years, until he was able to overcome his affliction by dealing with the death of his father through music.
-Most of the songs have motifs related to sailing or the seas; Sting wrote in his autobiography, Broken Music, that his father had always regretted not becoming a sailor.
+Most of the songs have motifs related to sailing or the seas; Sting wrote in his autobiography Broken Music that his father had always regretted not becoming a sailor.
 There are also references to Newcastle, the part of England where Sting grew up.